 The ODC is an independent state agency whose purpose is to help state government develop policies and services that meet the needs of Oklahomans with disabilities.
 The ODC serves as a resource, to people with disabilities, who want to present their views and recommendations to the Governor, the State Legislature and State agencies.

-Resources: Why & How - Making Information and Communication Technology (Websites, Electronic Documents, Videos, Audio) Accessible
+Resources: Why & How - Making Information and Communication Technology (Websites, Electronic Documents, Videos, Audio and Hardware) Accessible

 Accessibility Law, Responsibilities, and Information